Coolis1362/TS-KERNEL-ALL-VERSIONS/README.md

 1. **Clone The Resp**

-   -type in the command below to your terminal:
+   - type in the command below to your terminal:

    ```bash
    git clone https://github.com/Coolis1362/TS-KERNEL-1.0.0.git